BreakingBytes/breakingbytes.github.io/content/oauth2-and-openid-connect.md

 If a user or an application is authenticated using an OAuth 2.0 token, then that token must have the scopes required for the desired action, _regardless_ of the owner's permissions or group membership!
-For example if an application has been authorized by a member of the _administrator_ group, the that token can only be used to edit data if it has the `write` scope.
+For example if an application has been authorized by a member of the _administrator_ group, then that token can only be used to edit data if it has the `write` scope.

 ### Scopes and Claims